Brewing Japanese Green Tea

 With Uji Tezumi Gyokuro, it is best to use water between 50 and 60 degrees Celsius (120 to 140 degrees Fahrenheit).
 After boiling the kettle, let it cool for about 10 to 15 minutes.
 It is best to use a water thermometer to get the right temperature.

 You also use more tea when you brew Uji Tezumi Gyokuro.
-Use 2 heaping teaspoons of tea for 3 - 4 ounces of water.
+Use two heaping teaspoons of tea for 3 - 4 ounces of water.
 Brew for 2 1/2 minutes.
 This tea is delicate and quite expensive.

 Second infusion: After emptying the teapot for the first serving, the wet leaves will not continue to steep.
 You can infuse the leaves again and serve immediately.